adellantado/daily_tricks_bot/README.md

 - 🐍 **Python Daily**: Tips and tricks for Python developers.
 - 🐸 **JS Daily**: Insights and best practices for JavaScript/TypeScript.
 - 💸 **Trader Daily**: Strategies and concepts for traders.
+- 🔗 **Blockchain Daily**: Tips and tricks for Blockchain developers.

 ## Setup